 The logging system in Kea is configured through the loggers entry in the server section of your configuration file.
-In previous Kea releases this entry was in an independent Logging section; this is still supported for backward compatibility.
+In previous Kea releases this entry was in an independent Logging section; this was still supported for backward compatibility until Kea 1.7.9 included.

-18.1.1 Loggers
+19.1.1 Loggers